Home / Journals / CMES / Vol.16, No.1, 2006

 CMES-Computer Modeling in Engineering & Sciences, Vol.16, No.1, pp. 15-26, 2006, DOI:10.3970/cmes.2006.016.015

 Abstract In this paper, the order of singularity of the integrals appearing in the boundary integral equation for two-dimensional BEM analysis in anisotropic elasticity is reduced using integration by parts.
 The integral containing the traction fundamental solution is then analytically integrated to give an exact formulation for a general element of n-order interpolation of the variables.
 This allows the integrals to be very accurately evaluated even for very thin, slender bodies without the need for excessively refined meshes as in conventional BEM analysis.
-Three example problems involving thin, layered materials are presented to demonstrate the veracity and successful implementation of the… More >
+Three example problems involving thin, layered materials are presented to demonstrate the veracity and More >

 • Open AccessOpen Access